activate/ActivateHub/INSTALL.md

 Development
 -----------

-To run Calagator in `development` mode, which automatically reloads code as you change it:
+To run ActivateHub in `development` mode, which automatically reloads code as you change it:

   * Follow the **Setup** instructions above.
   * Initialize your database, run `bundle exec rake db:migrate db:test:prepare`